Notes: Robert Parker 92/100, Gault Millau 17/20, RVF 16/20

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-As close as possible to its origins, pure Champagne, as the labels of this family estate, one of the most dynamic in Champagne, now read.
-In the heart of the left bank of the Marne and Surrmelin valleys, Benoît Tarlant (winemaker) and his sister Mélanie (sales and communications) are gradually taking over from their parents.
-Their viticulture is demanding, adapted to a mosaic of soils and subsoils: from sand to flint, from clay and limestone to pure chalk.
-With no yeasting or enzyming, two-thirds of vinification takes place in wood.
-These champagnes are full-bodied, chewy, and retain their freshness thanks to light dosage: in 2010, the entire production was subject to minimal dosage (extra-brut, 4.5g) or none at all (Nature).
-A true vintage policy is now in place and, like the greatest Champagne brands, Tarlant releases wines after eight or ten years in the cellar, at their optimum.
-Well done.
+As close as possible to its origins, pure Champagne wine can now be found on the labels of this family estate, one of the most dynamic in Champagne.
+In the heart of the left bank of the Marne Valley and Surrmelin, Benoît Tarlant (the winemaker) and his sister Mélanie (in charge of sales and communications) are gradually taking over from their parents.
+Their viticulture is demanding, adapted to a mosaic of soils and subsoils: from flinty sands to clays and limestones to pure chalk.
+Without yeast or enzymes, two-thirds of the vinification is done in wood.
+These champagnes have volume and chewiness, and they retain great freshness due to a light dosage: in 2010, the entire production was dosed minimally (extra-brut, 4.5g) or not at all (Nature).
+A true vintage policy is now in place and, like the greatest Champagne brands, Tarlant releases its wines after eight or ten years in the cellar, when they are at their optimum.
+Bravo.

 Customer rating